Stoneresearch/karate/README.md

 - Click "START NOW" or "Open Editor" to go to the editor

 ### Editor
-1. **Toggle Sidebar**: Click the menu icon on the left
+1. **Toggle Sidebar**: Click the menu icon on the left.
+2. **My Media**: Click the "My Media" icon to open your gallery.
+Drag saved images onto the canvas.
-2. **Add Nodes**:
+3. **Add Nodes**:
-   - Click "AI Models" tab to see available models
+   - Click "AI Models" or "Tools" in the sidebar.
-   - Click "Tools" tab to see editing tools
-   - Click any model/tool card to add it to the canvas
+   - Click any card to add it.
-3. **Connect Nodes**: Drag from output handle to input handle
+4. **Connect Nodes**: Drag from output handle to input handle.
+5. **Run Workflow**:
-4. **Run Workflow**: Click the "Run" button in the top bar
+   - Click "Run" in the top bar to execute the whole flow.
+   - Click "Run" on a specific node to execute just that step.
+   - Click "Stop" to cancel execution.
-5. **Save**: Changes auto-save to Convex
+6. **Save**: Changes auto-save to Convex.

 ---